First Nation Treaty Rights Protection Fund

 The FSIN Chiefs-in-Assembly established the First Nations Treaty Rights Protection Fund (FNTRPF) in 1983 pursuant to FSIN Resolution #007 and again in Resolution #597.
 The established objective of FNTRPF is the protection, promotion and enhancement of Treaty and Inherent Rights of all First Nation peoples in Saskatchewan.

-As is the case with the First Nation distributions, the designated allocation uses the population count provided by each First Nation.
+As is the case with the First Nation distributions, the directed allocation uses the population count provided by each First Nation to the FSIN Clerk of the Assembly.
 The FNT determines the FNTRPF allocation based on five dollars per capita multiplied by the sum of all the First Nation population counts reported.

-The FSIN Chiefs in Assembly directed the Trustees, via Resolution #1772, to distribute $150,000 per year commencing in the 2011-12 fiscal year for three consecutive fiscal years for Senate Operations.
+The FSIN Chiefs in Assembly directed the Trustees, via Resolution #1904, to distribute an annual allocation of $150,000 per year commencing in the 2014-15 fiscal year for Senate Operations.
 These distributions are made through the FSIN Department of Finance.